Ministry of Trade and Industry (Korea): Ministry of Knowledge Economy(2008-2013)

+Ministry of Trade and Industry(2025-present)

+In 2025, newly elected President Lee Jae Myung's cabinet reorganisation transferred the energy sector to the Ministry of Climate, Energy and Environment, another government branch that was reorganized from Ministry of Environment.

 Headquarters

 The headquarters are located in the Sejong Regional Government Complex in Sejong City.
 The headquarters were formerly located in the Gwacheon Government Complex in Gwacheon, Gyeonggi Province.

 Subsidiary sections

-Subsidiary organisations of the MOTIE include:
+Subsidiary organisations of the MOTIR include: